-4. Results and Discussion 4.1.
+4. Results and Discussion

+4.1.
 Reliability analysis

 The checking of reliability of all factors is satisfied if the values are higher than 0.6.
-With the elimination of variables c19 (a<0.6), the Cronbach's alpha of all factors is satisfied.
-Variable c19 which means "Lecturers ensure a peaceful environment in class" is eliminated from the factor of the study environment.
+With the elimination of variables c19 (a<0.6), the cronbach's alpha of all factors is satisfied.
+Variable c19 which "Lecturers ensure peaceful environment in class" is eliminated from the factor of study environment.